xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

      <div class="column" markdown="span"><b>Product Details Page</b>![540-default-text-product.png]({{site.baseurl}}/attachments/ref_3K1pJExV/540-default-text-product.png)</div>
    </div>

 * **Disable checkout and hide prices from these customers** : This setting allows to hide prices not on a per product basis, but for all products in a store at once and close checkout facilities for a group of users.
-When selecting from a drop-down with the predefined values, uou can choose between "unregistered", "registered, no membership" and "NAME membership" groups and enable the feature for as many user groups as you need.
-The total amount groups will depend on how memberships are {% link "configured" ref_5JXPTA0A %} in your store.
+When selecting from a drop-down with the predefined values, you can choose between "unregistered", "registered, no membership" and "NAME_membership" groups and enable the feature for as many user groups as you need.
+The total amount of groups will depend on how memberships are {% link "configured" ref_5JXPTA0A %} in your store.
    ![540-hide-prices-cus.png]({{site.baseurl}}/attachments/ref_3K1pJExV/540-hide-prices-cus.png)

 Once the messages are configured you can proceed to enabling the "request a price" option for products and product variants to make it visible in the storefront.